UNITED STATES

 The Company uses third-party content providers in supplying game content in its performance of providing game content on its platform to its customers.
 A customer has access to the Company’s propriety and licensed game content and additionally, the customer can direct the Company to procure third-party game content on its behalf.
 The Company has determined it acts as the principal for providing the game content when the Company controls the game content, and therefore presents the revenue on a gross basis in the condensed consolidated statements of operations.
 When the customer directs the Company to procure third-party game content, the Company determined it is deemed an agent for providing such game content, and therefore, records the revenue, net of the costs of content license fees, in the condensed consolidated statements of operations.

-Other services include the resale of a third-party computer hardware, such as servers and other related hardware devices, upon which the GameSTACK software is installed for its customers.
-These products are not required to be purchased in order to access the GameSTACK platform but are sold as a convenience to the customer.
-The Company procures the computer hardware on the customer’s behalf for a fee determined based on cost of the computer hardware plus a markup.
+Other services include the resale of third-party computer hardware, such as servers and other related hardware devices, upon which the GameSTACK software is installed for its customers.
+These products are not required to be purchased to access the GameSTACK platform but are sold as a convenience to the customer.
+The Company procures the computer hardware on the customer’s behalf for a fee determined based on the cost of the computer hardware plus a markup.
 The Company charges a hardware deployment fee which is a one-time fee for installation, testing and certification of the computer hardware at the gaming hosting facility.
 Revenue is recognized at the point in time when control of the hardware transfers to the customer.
 Control is transferred after the hardware has been procured, delivered, installed at the customer’s premises and configured to allow for remote access.

 The Company has determined that it is acting as the principal in providing computer hardware and related services as it assumes responsibility for procuring, delivering, installing and configuring the hardware at the customer’s location and takes control of the hardware, prior to transfer.
 Revenue is presented at the gross amount of consideration to which it is entitled from the customer in exchange for the computer hardware and related services.